pombreda/pgreloaded/doc/modules/openal.rst

 functions of the OpenAL library to be accessible from Python code.

-A detailled documentation about the behaviour of the different functions can found within the OpenAL documentation.
+A detailled documentation about the behaviour of the different functions can found within the `OpenAL documentation <http://connect.creativelabs.com/openal/Documentation/Forms/AllItems.aspx>`_.
 The API documentation of :mod:`pygame2.openal` will focus on a brief description and outlines noteworthy specialities or - where necessary - differences for Python.

 Submodules
 ----------